eladmaimoni/Eureka/README.md

 - RPC, RemoteProto, RemoteServer, RemoteClients - toying with grpc, and asio-grpc for scalable, asynchronous client servers & clients using coroutines.

 Other technologies explored here:
-- latest C++23 features such as conecpts, ranges, coroutines
+- latest C++23 features such as concepts, ranges, coroutines
-- imgui for simple UI, custom vulkan embedding.
+- imgui / implot for simple UI, custom vulkan embedding.
 - shader authoring
 - writing good modern cmake
 - vcpkg for package management
+- CI / CD

 Eureka refers the now-banned-for-climbing Eureka Wall in the Grampians, Australia.